 - 100 grams flour + extra for sprinkling

 - Parmigiano Reggiano, grated

 - Boil the potatoes in salted water.
-When cooked, peel off the skin.
-Mash the potatoes using a potato ricer or if you don't have one, just mash them with whatever utensil you have.
+When they are cooked, peel off the skin.
+Mash the potatoes using a potato ricer or if you don't have one, use a masher.

 - Make them fall straight on a pasta board sprinkled with flour.
 Add the flour & egg.
 Mix with your hands.

 - Knead until you have a compact pasta dough.
 You can add more flour (gradually) if the dough is too sticky and soft.

 - Take a little piece from the dough and roll to make a long cylindrical shape.

 - Let each piece slide on a gnocchi board or fork starting from the top.